-Boron and Nuclear Fusion: Is Boron the key to Unlocking Energy via Nuclear Fusion?
+Is Boron the key to Unlocking Energy via Nuclear Fusion?
 For the past eighty years, scientists have been exploring ways to capture energy to provide an inexhaustible supply of quasi-free, green energy.
-Boron via laser technologies, may finally provide the key to moving beyond the laboratory to commercialisation.
+Boron via laser technologies may finally provide the key to moving beyond the laboratory to commercialization.

 Boron and Nuclear Fusion

 Producing large-scale sustainable energy by nuclear fusion of hydrogen and other very light nuclei similar to the energy source of the galaxy is the holy grail for many scientists.

 Sixty years of worldwide research for the ignition of the heavy hydrogen isotopes deuterium (D) and tritium (T) have provided near breakthroughs for ignition.
 However, DT fusion produces radioactive waste.

 However, one clean fusion process – without neutron production – is the fusion of hydrogen (H) with the boron isotope 11B11 (B11).
 Boron 11 plays a vital role in creating the conditions necessary to release energy in fusion experiments.

 Borates Today has chosen three research projects which show different approaches to using Boron in the quest for nuclear fusion.

 Fusing Protons and Boron11 Nuclei using Lasers (2013)

 In 2013, physicists at the CNRS laboratory succeeded in producing fusion at an accelerated rate in the laboratory led by Christine Labaune, research director of the CNRS Laboratory for the Use of Intense Lasers in France.